-- (i) Compensatory afforestation against protected forest land acquired as per condition of MoEF while granting permission; - (ii) Plantation of 4386 trees; - (iii) Dust suppression measures are proposed during earthwork. - (iv) Permission will be obtained from concerned authority for quarrying and necessary conditions complied with; - (v) Noise suppression & suitable noise barriers are proposed for sensitive receptors; 3 sensitive receptors will require either relocation or noise barrier. - (vi) Vibration control measures during design stage of track and locomotive & rakes besides vibration suppression measures like plantation are proposed for the identified sensitive receptors; - (vii) Relocation of affected CPRs; - (viii) Occupational Health & safety measures for workers during construction activities and at labour camps; - (ix) Suitable temporary drainage will be provided during construction. - (x) Discharge of wastewater during construction phase will be as per EMP and suitable oil catch pits will be provided where necessary.
+- (i) Compensatory afforestation against protected forest land acquired as per condition of MoEFCC while granting permission; - (ii) Plantation of 4688 trees of which 3688 shall be planted by the forest department and 1000 tress by construction agency: - (iii) Dust suppression measures are proposed during earthwork. - (iv) Permission will be obtained from concerned authority for quarrying and necessary conditions complied with; - (v) Noise suppression & suitable noise barriers are proposed for sensitive receptors; 3 sensitive receptors will require either relocation or noise barrier. - (vi) Vibration control measures during design stage of track and locomotive & rakes besides vibration suppression measures are proposed for the identified sensitive receptors; - (vii) Relocation of affected 14 CPRs; - (viii) Occupational Health & safety measures for workers during construction activities and at labour camps: - (ix) Suitable temporary drainage will be provided during construction. - (x) Discharge of wastewater during construction phase will be as per EMP and suitable oil catch pits will be provided where necessary. - (xi) EMP budget is estimated is Rs.
+1305 million.

-CHAPTER 1 : INTRODUCTION
+CHAPTER 1: INTRODUCTION